sakshamsoti/smartstudyAItool/SmartStudyPDFQueryApp/README.md

 # SmartStudy - PDF Query Application

-Smart Study is a Streamlit-based web application that allows users to upload PDFs, extract text, and query the document using OpenAI's GPT models.
+SmartStudy is a multi-agent Streamlit-based web application that allows users to upload PDFs, extract text, and query documents using OpenAI's GPT models.
+The application now leverages LangGraph to implement a multi-agent architecture, improving modularity, efficiency, and scalability.

 ## Features
-- Upload PDFs for processing.
-- Extract text and search through PDFs using AI.
+✅ Multi-Agent Architecture using LangGraph for modular and parallel processing.
+✅ PDF Upload & Processing – Extracts text, images, and tables from PDFs.
-- Uses LangChain and MongoDB for efficient document retrieval.
+✅ Efficient Document Retrieval – Uses LangChain with MongoDB & Chroma for vector search.
+✅ Conversational AI – Enables users to query documents and receive AI-generated responses.

 ## Installation
 ```sh